torvalds/linux/Documentation/admin-guide/cputopology.rst

 In this example, there are 64 CPUs in the system but cpus 32-63 exceed the kernel max which is limited to 0..31 by the NR_CPUS config option being 32.
-Note also that CPUs 2 and 4-31 are not online but could be brought online as they are both present and possible::
+Note also that CPUs 2 and 4-31 are yest online but could be brought online as they are both present and possible::

      kernel_max: 31